 Coeliac disease is a serious autoimmune condition, affecting around 1 in every 100 people, yet nearly two thirds of people living with the condition have yet to receive a medical diagnosis.
-This translates to potentially 500,000 people in the UK living and suffering avoidable harm due to undiagnosed coeliac disease.
+This translates to potentially 500,000 people in the UK and more than 30,000 in Scotland, living and suffering avoidable harm due to undiagnosed coeliac disease.
 Studies show that 80% of children with coeliac disease are currently undiagnosed across the UK.

-Symptoms are wide ranging but can include bloating, stomach cramps, vomiting, diarrhoea and tiredness.2 Extraintestinal symptoms can be very diverse and include anaemia, low bone density, skin rashes, loss of balance, sensory symptoms, cognitive slowing, anxiety and depression2.
+Symptoms are wide ranging but can include bloating, stomach cramps, vomiting, diarrhoea and tiredness.
+Extraintestinal symptoms can be very diverse and include anaemia, low bone density, skin rashes, loss of balance, sensory symptoms, cognitive slowing, anxiety and depression.